bvbohnen/X4_Customizer/Documentation.md

     Suppresses file sigature errors from printing to the debug log, along with file-not-found errors.
 Written for Windows v3.10 exe.

-  * Remove_Workshop_Tool_Dependency_Check

-    From the steam workshop upload tool, remove the dependency check that requires dependencies start with "ws_" and be present on the workshop.
-Experimental; developed to allow dependnencies on egosoft dlc.

-    Put WorkshopTool.exe in the main x4 folder, so the customizer can find it, then copy the modified version back to the x tools dir.

 ***